Image 1 of 4

 Areas of Outstanding Natural Beauty in Peak District National Park

-Areas of Outstanding Natural Beauty (AONBs), (now often referred to as National Landscapes), are protected areas recognised for their exceptional scenic and natural value.
-For developers, this means that planning proposals within these areas are carefully scrutinised, with a strong presumption against inappropriate development.
+Areas of Outstanding Natural Beauty (AONBs), often referred to as National Landscapes, are protected for their remarkable natural and scenic value.

 Peak District National Park includes Peak District fringes designated as AONB.
 Development must consider landscape protection.